Mindera/mtalks/HOWTO.md

 - Slack
 - Email (group lists eg: developers, operations, designers)

-This is a template for a mtalk announcement
+This is a template for announcing a mtalk

 ```
 #<number of mtalk> MTalk | <title> | <speaker 1> & <speaker2>